 Serving Mexican food for lunch and dinner, Puesto appears to be part sports bar as well.

 Westin Anaheim has its own large parking structure located behind the hotel (entrance on Katella just west of the hotel).
-Parking is $35 daily for guests; same price for self parking or valet.
+Parking is $35 daily for guests who self park, or $45 daily for valet.

 When self parking, be sure to bring your parking ticket to the front desk so they can validate it.
 During your stay, you can use your room key to tap in and out of the parking structure.
 But, the key gets deactivated once you check out.
 In order to leave the structure without paying, you’ll need to insert your validated ticket.